Stable components in the parameter plane of transcendental functions of finite type: Shell components. Proof of Theorems C and D.

 Since $\partial \Omega$ is in $\calb$, it follows that $\Omega$ is also a connected component of $\ps\setminus \calb$.

-Shell components may be hyperbolic components in the classical sense or may not be; for example, if some of the cycles with constant multipliers are parabolic.
-Conversely, capture components, where one of the persistent cycles attracts $v_\la$ and another singular value, may be hyperbolic components but are not shell components.
+Shell components may be hyperbolic components in the usual sense --- or they may not be; for example, if some of the cycles with constant multiplier are parabolic then no map in $\Lambda$ is hyperbolic.
+Conversely, capture components, where one of the persistent cycles attracts $v_\la$ and another singular value, are hyperbolic components but are not shell components.

 The following property follows directly from the definition.